Stoeger Prize

 Born in 1988, Mr. Rogerson studied at the Curtis Institute of Music, Yale School of Music, and Princeton University with Jennifer Higdon, Aaron Jay Kernis, Martin Bresnick, and Steve Mackey.
 He is represented by Young Concert Artists, Inc. and served as YCA Composer-in-Residence from 2010-2012.
 He also is one of two composers on the roster of Manhattan Chamber Players.
 In 2012, he co-founded Kettle Corn New Music, a new music presenting organization in New York City, and currently serves as its co-artistic director.
 In 2016, Mr. Rogerson joined the Musical Studies Faculty at the Curtis Institute of Music in Philadelphia, where he lives full-time.

-Previous winners of the Elise L. Stoeger Prize
+Previous Winners of the Stoeger Prize

 1987 - Gunther Schuller